-The company believes it has the largest copper reserves in the industry.
-However, Southern Copper and Grupo Mexico got some bad press for environmental troubles at Buenavista mne this year — a toxic leak at the mine contaminated the Bacanuchi and Sonora rivers in Northern Mexico, turning waters orange.
+Southern Copper and Grupo Mexico have dealt with bad press in the past for environmental troubles at the Buenavista mine — a toxic leak at the mine in 2014 contaminated the Bacanuchi and Sonora rivers in Northern Mexico, turning waters orange.

 6. Rio Tinto (LSE:RIO,NYSE:RIO,ASX:RIO)

 Production: 546,000 tonnes

 Rio Tinto saw a modest drop in copper production in 2016, with output falling by 9,000 tonnes to reach 546,000 tonnes.
 The company is one of the largest diversified mining companies in the world behind BHP Billiton — and like BHP, Rio Tinto was also negatively impacted by a six-week strike at Chile’s Escondida mine.
 Rio Tinto holds a 30-percent interest in the project.

 7. KGHM Polska Miedz (WSE:KGH)

 Poland’s KGHM has operations in Europe, North America and South America, and says that it holds over 37.5 million tonnes of copper ore resources worldwide.

 In 2016, the company produced 517,000 tonnes of copper, a drop from the previous year’s production of 570,000 tonnes.
 Earlier this year, KGHM canceled a planned second-phase expansion of its Sierra Gorda copper project in Chile.
 The expansion was initially put on hold but has been canceled due to high production costs and decreases in the price of metals.

 Like many companies on this list, Anglo American put out less copper in 2016 than it did in 2015 — 401,000 tonnes compared with the previous year’s 472,000 tonnes.